MinglangQiao/MVVA-Database/README.md

 ```
 to extact audio.

-After that, modify the path of video/audio/face tracking&talking annotations.
+After that, modify the paths of video/audio/face tracking&talking annotations.
 Then run this script to visulize the face talking annotation
 ```
 python demo_face_talking.py
 ```